Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in high stochastic dimensions: Variational Bayes Expectation Maximization for the MF Likelihood

 We iteratively optimize the variational parameters $\bphi_{\tau}$ by (see Algorithm \ref{alg:vb_em_tau}): \begin{enumerate} \item Sampling $\tau_j \sim q(\tau | \bphi_{\tau})$ via the reparameterization trick. \item Computing gradients of the MF log-likelihood $\lmf(\bx, \tau)$ and prior $p(\tau)$ with respect to $\tau$. \item Applying the chain rule to derive gradients with respect to $\bphi_{\tau}$. \item Updating $\bphi_{\tau}$ using stochastic optimization (e.g., ADAM optimizer). \end{enumerate}

 After convergence, we use the optimized variational posterior samples $\{\tau_j\}|_{j=1}^{\ntau} \sim q(\tau|\bphi_{\tau})$ in the \textbf{M-step} of Algorithm~\ref{alg:vb_em_tau}.
-Here, we marginalize over $\tau$ per sample $\bx_i$ to estimate the gradients of the MF log-likelihood with respect to the low-fidelity outputs $\Ylf$.
+Here, we marginalize over $\tau$ per sample $\bx_i$ to estimate the gradients of the MF log-likelihood with respect to the LF outputs $\Ylf$.
 Note that at this point we already have LF samples $\Zlf_i=\Zlf(\bx_i)$, so that we can drop the dependence on $\bx$ in the following (using Fisher's identity\cite{fisher1925theory} for the gradient\footnote{$\Ex{p(\bz|\bw)}{\nabla_{\bw}\log p(\bz|\bw)}=0$, the gradient (or \emph{score function}) of a log-density, when averaged over its own distribution, equals zero.}):

 Thus, the VB-EM algorithm effectively captures the probabilistic uncertainty in $\tau$ by averaging its influence on the MF log-likelihood.
-This method ensures stable inference and accurate parameter updates within our variational inference framework.
-Further methodological details can be found in \cite{nitzler2025highdimsvi} and Section~\ref{sec: algo_summary}.
+This method ensures stable inference and accurate parameter updates within our VI framework.
+Further methodological details can be found in Section~\ref{sec: algo_summary}.

 \FloatBarrier